Métis election held across Saskatchewan to elect provincial council members | Globalnews.ca

 READ MORE: Métis Nation – Saskatchewan general election postponed due to CEO resigning

 The Métis Nation’s federal funding was cut in 2014 after a legislative assembly wasn’t held for five years.
-Under the Constitution, a legislative assembly is supposed to happen every six months.
+Under its constitution, a legislative assembly is supposed to happen every six months.

 Even this election was postponed from Feb.
 4 because the chief electoral officer was dealing with a serious health problem.